narendra-aem/dc-demostore-cli/README.md

 Run `demostore --help` to get a list of available commands.

-> See [v2.0.0 Changes](docs/v2.0.0-changes.md) if you already have an existing version of demostore that you wish to update.
+> ⚠️ See [v4.0.0 Changes](docs/v4.0.0-changes.md) if you already have an existing 2.x or 3.x version of demostore that you wish to update.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->
 - [Prerequisites](#prerequisites)